MoritzSchaller/openstart/readme.md

 # openstart.org

-is a start page that provides entrypoints for day to day internet usage without the distraction of comparable commectial websites.
+is a start page that provides entrypoints for day to day internet usage without the distraction of comparable commercial websites.